 Hairy Wood Ant (Formica lugubris)

 Formica lugubris, also known as the hairy wood ant is common in the forests of the United Kingdom.
-It is easy to identify when you take a closer look at its hairs that go down in direction to their eyes.
-Their size is also bigger than the average, where workers can reach up to 12mm of length.
+It is easy to identify when you take a closer look at its hairs that go down in the direction of their eyes.
+Their size is also bigger than the average, where workers can reach up to 12mm in length.

 The hairy wood ant lives in big colonies with multiple queens.
 All ants in the colony are carnivores which means they feed on other animals as part of their eating habits.